samyarsadat/ROS-Robot/Source Code/pico_ws/README.md

 <br>

 ## Pico Firmware Pre-built Binaries
-If you don't want to build MicroROS and the Pico firmware from source, pre-built `.uf2` binaries can be found in the `build/src` folder.
+~~If you don't want to build MicroROS and the Pico firmware from source, pre-built `.uf2` binaries can be found in the `build/src` folder.~~<br>
+Please take a look at the [`pico-build` workflow](https://github.com/samyarsadat/ROS-Robot/actions/workflows/pico-build.yml) artifact called
+`pico_binary_artifacts` for the latest binary builds.

 <br>
 <br>